 - Many storage structures (such as those used for agricultural purposes) will qualify.
 This will not include a “main” building.

-- Many building improvements like HVAC, alarm and/or fire systems, roofs, and similar can qualify.
+- Many building improvements like HVAC, alarm and/or fire systems, roofs (that can be fixed by the experts from roof repairs in St Johns, FL), and similar can qualify.

 - Preowned versions of the items above (except for software) will typically qualify for Section 179.

 - The equipment listed above need not be new – it can be used.
 Almost any “portable” (non-permanently installed) piece of business equipment will likely qualify.
 If you have any questions on whether something you wish to lease or finance will qualify for Section 179, you can always contact us, or reference IRS Publication 946.